 • Begin with a shoelace that's slightly longer than the original lace.

-• Use Lug Criss Cross Lacing to about the middle of the shoe, laced as tightly or loosely as you prefer.
-For example, tighten the lower segment more if you have narrow feet, less if you have wide feet.
+• Tighten this “lower” segment as tightly or loosely as you prefer.
+For example, tighten more if you have narrow feet, less if you have wide feet.

-• To permanently set the tightness of the lower segment, tie a Reef Knot at this point, ie:
+• To permanently set the tightness, tie a Reef Knot at this point, ie:

 - Left end over Right end & through;

 - Right end over Left end & through.

 • Continue the “Lug Criss Cross lacing” to the top of the shoe.
 This “upper” segment is then the only part that is tightened and loosened, with the tension set independently of the “lower” segment.